WSPTA Membership Database - memberplanet

 The answer is almost always “1.”

-The quantity field, shown below, is used to tell the system how many memberships per person you want to assign.
+The quantity field, shown below, is located on the Assign Memberships page.
+It is used when manually reporting members to tell the system how many memberships per person you want to assign.
 It is not the total number of memberships you want to report.

 An easy way to understand this is to remember that the number in the quantity field will be multiplied by the total number of boxes you check on the member list.